Restoring biodiversity from

 Our vision is to restore biodiversity from the mountain to the sea.
 We do this by engaging our community, providing environmental education, and creating sustainable partnerships with other organisations.

-The Karioi project is a community-led conservation project, run in partnership with A Rocha Aotearoa NZ, Te Whakaoranga O Karioi, and Te Whaanga ahu Whenua trust, members of Tainui hapu, Whaingaroa Environment Centre, Department of Conservation, Waikato Regional Council and Whaingaroa/Raglan community.
+The Karioi project is a community-led conservation project, initiated by Te Whakaoranga O Karioi in partnership with Te Whaanga ahu Whenua trust, members of Tainui hapu, A Rocha Aotearoa NZ, Whaingaroa Environment Centre, Department of Conservation, Waikato Regional Council and Whaingaroa/Raglan community.